Lostock Hall: Library

 During the late 1950s and early 1960s, plans were made to create a purpose built library facility in Lostock Hall.
 Construction took place between 1961 and 1962, and Lostock Hall Library was officially opened by Sir Harry Pilkington on 28 January 1963.
 The original library consisted of two buildings, which were divided by a central garden area.
 The central garden area later became roofed in the 1980s to provide a much larger reference library area, with the original reference area being converted into a private office area for the staff to use.
 A few years passed, and the building came across a few subsidence problems, which were rectified by 1999 when work began on new foundations to cure this problem.

 Transport

 Trains

 Lostock Hall maintains a railway station.
 The East Lancashire Line on which the station stands is frequently used by railway companies as a bypass for the main West Coast Main Line when that is being closed for engineering works, as it links with the Settle-Carlisle Line.
 For this reason, excursions frequently travel through the station, attracting railway enthusiasts to the many ideal viewing places.

 Lostock Hall Locomotive Shed was one of the final steam sheds housing and servicing steam locomotives up to the end of the steam era in Britain in August 1968.

 Buses

 Stagecoach Merseyside & South Lancashire operate two regular bus services through Lostock Hall, providing commuter links to nearby towns and villages, including Preston city centre.

-Service 111 runs from Preston to Leyland via Penwortham, Lostock Hall and Farington.
-One journey each hour Monday to Saturday daytimes extends to Wigan, serving Eccleston and Standish en route.

-Service 109 from Preston to Chorley operates through the village, connecting it with Walton Park, Leyland, Buckshaw Village and Euxton.

-In addition, Transdev's 153 service between Preston and Leyland links Lostock Hall with Bamber Bridge and Gregson Lane.
+Other services are provided by Transdev.